aayashahmad/AI-Security-Scanner/README.md

 ## AI Analysis

-The agent uses AI to enhance security analysis in two ways:

-### JavaScript Analysis

-The built-in JavaScript analyzer:
+When an OpenAI API key is provided, the agent uses AI to:

-- Summarizes security findings
+- Summarize security findings
-- Groups duplicate issues
+- Group duplicate issues
-- Suggests defensive remediations
+- Suggest defensive remediations
-- Generates an executive summary
+- Generate an executive summary

-### Python Deep Analysis

-The Python integration provides deeper security analysis:
-- Advanced pattern matching for vulnerabilities (SQL injection, XSS, etc.)
-- Hidden content discovery and analysis
-- Enhanced header security analysis
-- More detailed recommendations based on discovered issues
-- Risk scoring with severity-based weighting

 ## License